 A regional governor is elected from each of Mu Alpha Theta's four geographic regions, with votes for each regional governor cast only by those active chapters in the governor's region.
-The term of office is for four years.
+The term of office is for four years with two Regional Governors elected every two years.